ZmnSCPxj-jr/sidepool/doc/04-swap-party.md

 > **Rationale** If all sidepools have the same scheduled cadence
 > for swap parties, then the human operators of a node that
 > happens to be a participant in multiple sidepools only need to
-> arrange maintenance windows around that single cadence.
+> arrange maintenance windows to avoid the time from 00:00 to
+> 01:00 UTC daily.
 >
 > At the same time, for testing and evaluation purposes, it may
 > be useful for a pool leader to simply declare the start of a